bhavana1308/dao_marketplace/README.md

 ## Overview

-Welcome to the Java Online Marketplace project!
-This comprehensive project covers various aspects of Java programming, database design, and software architecture.
-Below, you'll find information about the project structure, completed tasks, and additional resources.
+This Java project, as part of Java learning homework from my mentor, revolves around a online market place, covering a range of topics such as Java programming, database design, MyBatis framework and software architecture.

 ## Project Structure